WAXQ: WAXQ (1993–present)

 That same year, Viacom sold off its entire radio division before its merger with CBS and Infinity.
 The new owner was Chancellor Media.
 Chancellor, in turn, merged with Capstar Broadcasting to form AMFM in August 1998.
 In 2000, AMFM was purchased by Clear Channel Communications, forerunner of today's iHeartMedia.

 The Sopranos often featured WAXQ as the radio station Tony Soprano would set on his alarm clock.
 In contrast to their respective tenures on other New York area radio stations, the DJs on Q104.3 now have little creative input into what music gets played, as is common nowadays at most major market radio stations.
 The playlist is narrower than that of classic rock radio stations of the past, due to results from audience research.
 Older songs that were once staples of classic rock radio, such as "Eight Miles High" by the Byrds, are now only played during infrequent segments devoted to "Deep Classics".
 In an effort to appeal to younger rock fans, some rock acts from the 1990s, such as the Red Hot Chili Peppers and Stone Temple Pilots are included.
 WAXQ plays some pop-leaning classics from artists such as Elton John, Billy Joel and Phil Collins, that are not found on harder-edged classic rock stations.

 On February 28, 2024, iHeartMedia announced that it had signed a deal for WAXQ to be the new radio and local streaming home of the New York Jets.
 The Jets became the 19th of the 32 NFL teams to sign a deal with the broadcaster.
 The move was triggered by the impending end of a local marketing agreement (LMA) by the operators of previous broadcaster WEPN-FM.
 That agreement was set to end at the end of August of that year, just before the team's season would begin.

+In 2026, WAXQ stopped referring to itself on air as a classic rock station, adopting the slogan "New York's Rock."
+This came after the station, along with many iHeartMedia-owned classic rock stations, began adding more 90s and 2000s rock tracks into their playlist and removing the word "Classic" on their repositioning, effectively shifting to a mainstream rock-like format.